 After a relaxing morning, head to Glasgow.

-This morning, following a relaxed start, take the ferry boat back to the mainland.
+This morning, join your guides for a pre-breakfast ride followed by plenty of time to enjoy the resort's buffet.
+Or skip the ride and sleep in, enjoy a leisurely breakfast and spend a bit of time exploring Brodick.
+Take a noon-ish ferry back to the mainland.
 It's just a short hour's drive from the ferry dock to Glasgow.
-Choose to stay on an explore this vibrant city or depart from the International Airport.
+Choose to stay on and explore Glasgow or depart from the International Airport.

 As an optional extra, a person traveling solo on any inn-to-inn trip may reserve a room for his or her exclusive use.
 This will guarantee you a private room and private bath every night.
 Unlike other tour companies, if you're willing to share a room, there is no extra charge for coming solo, no matter when you sign up for the tour - even if you wind up with a private room by default.